Jirès Kembo Ekoko

-Jirès Kembo Ekoko (born 8 January 1988) is a retired professional footballer who played as a striker.
-His father is Kembo Uba Kembo, who played for DR Congo (formerly Zaire) national team in the 1974 FIFA World Cup.
-Born in the Democratic Republic of the Congo, Kembo Ekoko is a former youth international for France.
+Jirès Kembo Ekoko (born 8 January 1988) is a former professional footballer who played as a striker.
+His father is Kembo Uba Kembo, who played for Zaire national team in the 1974 FIFA World Cup.
+Born in Zaire, Kembo Ekoko is a former youth international for France.

 Early life

-Born in Kinshasa, Zaire, Kembo Ekoko moved to France when he was six years old and lived in Bondy, Île-de-France with his uncle and older sister.
-His mother decided to send him to Europe for education, while his parents remained in Zaire (later renamed Congo in 1997).
+Jirès Kembo Ekoko also known as Kembinho was born on 8 January 1988 in Kinshasa, Zaire.
+He moved to France when he was six years old and lived in Bondy, Île-de-France with his uncle and older sister.
+His mother decided to send him to Europe for education, while his parents remained in Zaire (later renamed DR Congo in 1997).
 Kembo Ekoko was adopted by the Mbappé family, and is the adopted brother of Kylian Mbappé and Ethan Mbappé.

 Kembo Ekoko began playing football in the street and was spotted by scouts while playing in school.
 At age 9, Kembo Ekoko signed with the youth team AS Bondy in 1997.
-Four years later, he would join another youth team, Clairefontaine.
+Four years later, he would join the national youth academy at Clairefontaine.
 After three years of training, he would join Rennes.
 Upon joining the club, Kembo Ekoko soon joined the youth team and made an impression.
 Due to his technical qualities, he was nicknamed "Kembinho" by his teammates.
 By the end of May, he signed his first professional contract.